hardaker/draft-hardaker-dnsop-private-namespace-options/draft-hardaker-dnsop-private-namespace-options.md

 resolution path DNSSEC validation is in use, potentially at an end-device (phone, laptop, etc), a CPE, or at an ISP's resolver.

+## Document state

+This document is not a fully complete analysis, but rather a starting point for discussion and continued analysis by both the author and others that wish to contribute.

 ## Requirements notation

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",